 You may attend these sessions as a Guest.
 However, if you wish to present at the Lab, you must be a Professional Member or Candidate in good standing.
 We ask that you attend as a participant twice, before you sign up for time to present.

-In a normal meeting, we have three 30-minute slots.
+In a regular meeting, we have three 30-minute slots.
 Speakers can use the time to receive feedback and tips for a specific purpose, like trying out new material or a new form of speaking.
 They can also get feedback about marketing materials, web sites, or a book idea.

 “The Speakers Lab was the biggest reason I joined NSA-Arizona.
 You can’t get growth opportunities like this anywhere else.” - Jake White